 The majority of the park's themed walking and cycling tours also start here, and be sure to check out the movies showing in the auditorium, including special films just for kids.
 The park shop is also here and offers everything from unique gifts and souvenirs to food items such as honey and truffles.
 Also worth noting is the fact a number of smaller information desks are located throughout the park, and are clearly marked on trails and on the park's useful maps.

 Access to Hoge Veluwe is via one of its three entrances: Koningsweg 17, Schaarsbergen; Houtkampweg 13, Hoenderloo; and Houtkampweg 9, Otterlo.
 Once in, head for the visitor center for maps and other information.
 Guided tours can be purchased here or at the entrance gates, along with English-language audio guides.

 Where to Stay near Hoge Veluwe National Park for Sightseeing

 We recommend these highly rated hotels with easy access to the beautiful Hoge Veluwe National Park:

-- Hotel de Sterrenberg: 4-star rustic-chic hotel, beautiful indoor pool, garden with pond, nature-themed decor, spa and fitness center.
+- Hotel de Sterrenberg: This 4-star rustic-chic hotel features a beautiful indoor pool, a garden with a pond, nature-themed decor, a spa, and fitness center.

-- Fletcher Hotel-Restaurant de Buunderkamp: A popular choice in the mid-range price category, this pleasant hotel features cheery room decor, wellness area with sauna and pool, great breakfast.
+- Fletcher Hotel-Restaurant de Buunderkamp: A popular choice in the mid-range price category, this pleasant hotel features cheery room decor, a wellness area with a sauna and pool, and a great breakfast.

-- Hotel Buitenlust: In addition to its affordable rates, this family-run hotel features a convenient location with a lovely garden terrace, free parking.
+- Hotel Buitenlust: In addition to its affordable rates, this family-run hotel features a convenient location with a lovely garden terrace and free parking.

-- Grand Cafe Hotel Kruller: budget-friendly rates, helpful staff, delicious breakfast, family rooms.
+- Grand Cafe Hotel Kruller features budget-friendly rates, helpful staff, a delicious breakfast, and good-sized family rooms.